NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 #### Nodes

-Because this example only uses one virtual machine the node you specify is simply called `machine`.
+Because this example only uses one virtual machine, the node we specify is simply called `machine`.
+This name is arbitrary and can be chosen freely.
-As configuration you use the relevant parts of the default configuration, [that we used before](<nixos-vms>):
+As configuration you use the relevant parts of the default configuration, [that we used in a previous tutorial](<nixos-vms>):

 ```nix
 nodes.machine = { config, pkgs, ... }: {